quang-pham-dev/react-native-training/Laza-ecommerce/README.md

 ## Overview

-- Building an mini application about e-commerce with limit feature as authentication sign in, sign out, display the Products list, Brands list, search filter by product name, view product detail, brand detail...
+- Building the mini application about e-commerce with limit feature as authentication with sign in, sign out, display the Products list, Brands list, search filter by product name, view product detail, brand detail...

 ## Timeline